coolkei/coolkei/README.md

 ## About Me
 Full Stack Developer with over 6 years of experience in modern web programming.

--Core strengths in initiating projects from scratch as well as jumping into an existing architecture.
+-Core strengths in initiating projects from scratch as well as jumping into an existing architecture.<br>
 -Quick learner capable of mastering new technologies, frameworks, tools and client systems in a hands-on setting with little/no external supervision.

 ## Skills